A BRIEF HISTORY

 I was getting more confident all the time now and by the time I

-reached the A6 road in Walkden and turned left on to it I knew this road
+reached the A6 road in Walkden and turned left on

-would take me all the way to Chorley and then on to Preston my destination.
-I
+to it I knew this road would take me all the way to Chorley and then on to

-was now flying along in 4th gear at 40mph and feeling good, I
+Preston my destination.
+I was now flying along in 4th gear at

-arrived in Preston okay, it was a very busy
+okay, it was a very busy large town but I soon found the Fullwod

-large town but I soon found the Fullwod Barracks.
-This was a large brick walled camp and
+Barracks.
+This was a large brick

-belonged to the Kings Regiment.
-I rode
+walled camp and belonged to the Kings Regiment.
+I rode up through an archway and reported

-up through an archway and reported to the guardroom, they directed me to the
+to the guardroom, they directed me to the Admin block and I handed my

-Admin block and I handed my dispatch case to a clerk and told him where I was
+dispatch case to a clerk and told him where I was from.
+A Corporal came to me and said “We have

-way, that was hours ago.
-Where the
+was hours ago.
+Where the hell have you

-hell have you been?”
-I told him a
+been?”
+I told him a little white lie I

-little white lie I apologised and said I had broken down en route and it took
+apologised and said I had broken down en route and

-pronto, it had taken me about two and a half hours to travel the 35 miles to Preston, it took me about an hour to get back to
+out of there pronto, it had taken me about two and a half hours to travel the

-arrived back at camp but needless to say I was never asked to deliver
+questioned me when I arrived back at camp but needless to say I was never

-dispatches again.
+asked to deliver dispatches again.

 November